larsmagnus/jest-utils/README.md

 # Jest Utils

-A comprehensive collection of Jest utilities for advanced test reporting, flaky test detection, and memory leak detection.
+A collection of Jest utilities for advanced test reporting, flaky test detection, and memory leak detection.

+Uses `@swc/jest` for fast TypeScript transpilation of tests and `tsx` for full TypeScript support test configuration, reporters and utilities.

 ## Features